carvilsi/noeq/README.md

 ## Keymap:

-* **ctr-c**: 'exit' Stops NoEq and prompt if the current stack must be persisted on a file for further use on the next session.
+* **ctr-c**: 'exit' Stops NoEq and prompt asking if the current stack must be persisted on a file for further use on the next session.

 ### Stack manipulation